kenjyoung/MinAtar/README.md

 python setup.py install
 # Ensure installation success
 python examples/random_play.py -g breakout
-# It should run for a bit and then you should see an output:
+# It should run for a bit and then you should see an output similar to:
 # Avg Return: 0.5+/-0.023194827009486406
 ```